Scottish Socialist Party

-The Scottish Socialist Party (SSP) is a left-wing political party campaigning for the establishment of an independent socialist Scottish republic.
+The Scottish Socialist Party (SSP; Pàrtaidh Sòisealach na h-Alba; Scots Socialist Pairty) is a left-wing political party campaigning for the establishment of an independent socialist Scottish republic.

 The party was founded in 1998.
 It campaigns for Scottish independence, against cuts to public services and welfare and for democratic public ownership of the economy.
 The SSP was one of three parties in Yes Scotland, the official cross-party campaign for Scottish independence in the 2014 referendum, with national co-spokesperson Colin Fox sitting on its advisory board.

 The party operates through a local branch structure and publishes Scotland's longest-running socialist newspaper, the Scottish Socialist Voice.
 At the height of its electoral success in 2003, the party had six Members of the Scottish Parliament (MSPs) and two councillors, but since 2017 it has had no councillors or MSPs.

 Democratic structures

 The party had two national co-spokespersons, Colin Fox and Róisín McLaren, who were elected by party members at the 2018 annual national conference, which also determines party policy.
 The day-to-day business of the party is handled by a small Executive Committee, which is also elected by the membership.
 The primary decision-making bodies are the following: